opencoff/go-tunnel/README.md

 You need a reasonably new Golang toolchain (1.8+).
 And the `go` executable needs to be in your path.
 Then run:

+    ./dep.sh ensure

     ./build

+`dep.sh` will download the vendor dependencies into the `vendor/src` directory.
+These dependencies are named in `vendor/manifest.txt`.

-The script will build the binary `gotun` and places it in TARGET specific directory. e.g., for linux-amd64, the binaries will be in `./bin/linux-amd64`;
+`build` will build the binary `gotun` and places it in TARGET specific directory. e.g., for linux-amd64, the binaries will be in `./bin/linux-amd64`;
 and OS X, it will be in `./bin/darwin-amd64` and so on.

-You can cross-compile by passing appropriate architecture names to the script. e.g., to build on host OS X for openbsd-amd64:
+You can cross-compile 'go-tun' by passing appropriate architecture names to the script. e.g., to build on host OS X for openbsd-amd64:

     ./build --arch=openbsd-amd64